RoManInv/one-time-privilege-approval/readme.md

 ## Upcoming Changes

-The OTP for the `run-approved` command seems unnecessary.
+The OTP for run-approved command seems unnecessary.
 Once a request is approved, the system should create a random, dedicated OTP that does not change over time and send it to the requester, so that the requester does not need to consume the approval immediately due to the OTP expiration.
 However, a time frame should also be specified after a request is approved.
 If the approval is not consumed within the time limit, it will expire.

-Such tedious installation steps scream for an installation and uninstallation script.
+Such tedious installation steps screams for a installation and uninstallation script.

 A administrator-side and user-side configuration prompt is also useful.